375 Letting Go Quotes

 What you release no longer gets a vote in how you spend tomorrow.

 Letting go is one of the hardest verbs in the language.
-Not because the holding-on is comfortable — it almost never is — but because the holding-on at least feels familiar.
+Not because the holding-on is comfortable, which it almost never is, but because the holding-on at least feels familiar.
 We hold on to grudges, to people, to versions of the past we keep replaying, to versions of the future that already are not happening.
 The weight builds up so slowly that we forget we are carrying it.

 If something has been weighing on you, read these slowly.
 Pick one.
 Save it where you will see it tomorrow.